Category: Market Action

 Market Action

-PerpetualDiscounts now yield 6.03%, equivalent to 8.44% interest at the standard equivalency factor of 1.4x.
-Long corporates now yield about 5.75% (maybe a little under?) so the pre-tax interest-equivalent spread (also called the Seniority Spread) is now about 270bp, a significant tightening from the 285bp reported on June 9.
+PerpetualDiscounts now yield 5.75%, equivalent to 8.05% interest at the standard equivalency factor of 1.4x.
+Long Corporates now yield about 5.35%, so the pre-tax interest-equivalent spread (also called the Seniority Spread) now stands at 270bp, a significant tightening from the 280bp reported on September 1, as PerpetualDiscount yields and long corporate yields made small moves in opposite directions.

 HIMIPref™ Preferred Indices